 Today’s Android phones are significantly more advanced than they were just a few years ago, but one thing hasn’t changed: the need for a SIM card.
 Every phone needs a physical or eSIM card to make ...

-SIM cards have been an integral yet forgettable aspect of owning a smartphone over the past few decades.
+SIM cards have been an integral yet often forgotten part of owning a smartphone for the past few decades.
 For most users, the SIM card defines the basic commercial relationship they have with their ...